 The ultimate proof of the impact of leadership development programmes lies in their influence on pre-defined tangible results like customer/user satisfaction, efficiency, quality or profitability.
 This is often thought to be a step too far as there are so many factors that can influence these outcomes.

 This problem has been partly solved by the widespread adoption of Kirkpatrick’s framework.
 Kirkpatrick describes 4 levels of results, each one leading to another, each more important than the last.
 The first is that the Reaction has to be positive, supporting effective Learning that leads to changes in Behaviour that drive Results.

 Smile-sheets, with questions like ‘would you recommend the programme to a colleague?’, usually filled in immediately after a session, give data for participant reactions, i.e. level 1.
-Many practitioners are content with results at this level only.
-They follow a standard market logic: if their ‘customers’ are satisfied with the product, they will probably recommend it to others and ‘buy’ other products as well.
+Many practitioners are content with results at this level.
+They follow a standard market logic: they know if their customers are satisfied with the product and will therefore probably recommend it to others and buy other products as well.

 The main problem with traditional smile-sheets is that they do not predict learning.
 Two meta-analyses looking at 150 studies have shown there to be no correlation between level 1 Reaction scores and level 2 Learning outcomes.

 All is not lost.
 Thalheimer, a leading researcher in the area, has shown that smile-sheets can be improved with a few well-designed questions focusing on: